erikchiodo/eriks-social-network-api/ReadMe.md

 ## Usage

 In order to use application, run npm install to install dependencies.
-If you run npm start, it will start the serveron port 3001.
+If you run npm start, it will start the server on port 3001.
 If you go into insomnia you will need to create the following routes:

 Friends Folder:
 - Post Friend: http://localhost:3001/api/users/:userId/:friendId